Meiguro/simplyjs/README.md

 Loads another JavaScript file allowing you to write a multi-file project.
 Package loading loosely follows the CommonJS format.

 Exporting is possible by modifying or setting `module.exports` within the required file.
-The module path is also available as `module.path`.
-This currently only supports a relative path to another JavaScript file.
+The module path is also available as `module.filename`. `require` will look for the module relative to the loading module, the root path, and the Pebble.js library folder `lib` located at `src/js/lib`.

 ### Pebble

 The `Pebble` object from [PebbleKit JavaScript](https://developer.getpebble.com/2/guides/javascript-guide.html) is available as a global variable.
 It's usage is discouraged in Pebble.js, instead you should use the objects documented below who provide a cleaner object interface to the same functionalities.

-### window (global)
+### window -- browser

 A `window` object is provided with a subset of the standard APIs you would find in a normal browser.
 It's direct usage is discouraged because available functionalities may differ between the iOS and Android runtime environment.